LHCquarks/UniNotes/Maths/MATH2621/Complex Functions/Functions.md

 ## What is a function
 It is a machine that takes something/s in and spits something out.
 ### Domain
 The domain is what we are allowed to put into the function.
-If not specified we usually consider the larges reasonable domain
+If not specified we usually consider the largest reasonable domain
 ### Co-domain
 This is the set of all possible outputs of the function + some more
 ### Range
 The set of all possible outputs of the function
 ## Complex function
 This is when we allow the domain and range to be apart of the complex numbers
 ### Examples